williamgilpin/howto/README.md

+---
+layout: home
+date: "2017-02-23T10:20:00Z"
+---

 # howtos

-A collection of searchable files with instructions on how to do tricky computer things.
+A collection of searchable files I use to keep track of how to do various tricky things

 William Gilpin, 2014